Help us build strong, healthy, resilient

-- Connecting with a community of volunteers who share the same passion.
+- Connect with a community who shares the same passion.

 In 2015 Give an Hour launched a mental health campaign called the Campaign to Change Direction.
 The Campaign encouraged everyone to pay attention to emotional wellbeing and reminds us that mental health is just as important as physical health.
 As part of the campaign over 72 Million people learned the Five Signs of Emotional Suffering.

 We are at a crossroads when it comes to how our society addresses mental health.
 We know that one in five of our citizens has a diagnosable mental health condition, and that more Americans are expected to die this year by suicide than in car accidents.
 While many of us are comfortable acknowledging publicly our physical suffering, for which we almost always seek help, many more of us privately experience mental suffering, for which we almost never reach out.

 The Campaign to Change Direction started as a mental health campaign in the United States and grew on a global level.
 Everyone who joined was asked to learn and share the Five Signs of Emotional Suffering and the Healthy Habits of Emotional Wellbeing.
 These two copyrighted mental health tools developed at Give an Hour have become a resource for millions.
 Corporations, educators, parents, employers, churches, synagogues, communities, and even government entities use these two tools to highlight the importance of mental health.

 Change Direction was inspired by the discussion at the White House National Conference on Mental Health in 2013, which came on the heels of the Newtown, Conn. tragedy.

 - In 2013, Give an Hour President, Barbara Van Dahlen, Ph.D., put together a team after a conversation with staff from the Vice President’s office about the state of mental health in America following the tragic shootings at the Sandy Hook Elementary School in Newtown, Conn.